Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Introduction

 \subsection{Related Work}

 Contextual meta-learning methods aim to modulate the behavior of a main network with latent information.
 Our work broadly encompasses three families of contextual meta-learning methods: the Neural Processes family, Gradient-Based Meta-Learning (GBML), and Neural Context Flows (NCFs).
 The Neural Processes family, represented here by the CNP \cite{garnelo2018conditional}, leverages an encoder $g_{\phi}$ with input-output pairs to construct its contextual representation, which is subsequently processed by a decoder $f_{\theta}$.
-GBML approaches employ a bi-level optimization scheme during meta-training and, unlike Neural Processes, require a form of gradient descent even during adaptation.
+GBML approaches employ a \textbf{bi-level} optimization scheme during meta-training and, unlike Neural Processes, require a form of gradient descent even during adaptation.
 In this work, we investigate the GBML family through the lens of CAVIA \cite{zintgraf2019fast}.
-The NCF \cite{nzoyem2024neural}, discards the bi-level optimization scheme for a more computationally efficient proximal alternating scheme.
+The NCF \cite{nzoyem2025neural}, discards the bi-level optimization scheme for a more computationally efficient proximal \textbf{alternating} scheme.
 Table \ref{tab:bigocomparison} presents several differences and similarities between representatives of these families.
 Additional algorithmic details on each method, along with other bodies of work relevant to R1-R3, are presented in Appendix \ref{app:related_work}.
+Namely, \cref{tab:acronyms} details the various acronyms used in the present work.